kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 }
 ```

-To reuse integration tests logic and afterward convert it to load tests, we need:

-- Separate all business operations into a separate module.
+To reuse integration tests logic and afterward convert it to load tests, we need to separate all business operations from test assertions into a separate module.
+After this, we can reuse the same business operation for load test and integration test.
-- Update the integration test logic so that it contains only business operations module and assertions.

-### Separate all business operations
+### Separation of business operations from test assertions

 Separate all business operations (log in, buy product) into a separate module and make sure that each operation returns [HttpResponseMessage](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpresponsemessage?view=net-5.0).
 As you may have noticed, all of our custom operations are contained in a single UserOperations module, and each of its functions returns a standard HttpResponseMessage.